Embassy & Consulate Legalization (Non-Hague Countries)

 While both processes authenticate documents for international use, they are not interchangeable.

-• Apostille: Used for Hague Convention countries; issued by a state authority or the U.S. Department of State; generally a single certification step after notarization or certification.
+• Apostille: For Hague Convention countries; typically a single certification step issued by a state authority (or the U.S. Department of State for federal documents) after notarization or certification.

-• Embassy & Consulate Legalization: Used for non-Hague countries; requires multiple steps and may include state-level certification, federal authentication, and final embassy/consulate legalization.
+• Embassy & Consulate Legalization: For non-Hague countries; requires multiple steps and may include state-level authentication, federal authentication, and final embassy/consulate legalization.

 Because each destination country sets its own requirements, document review is required before processing begins.